yeoyujie/library-management-system/README.md

 ## License

 Our Library Management System is released under the MIT license.
 This means that you are free to use, modify, and distribute it as you see fit.

-Sure, here is a Contact section that includes links to your LinkedIn profile and email address:

 ## Contact